 Vinyl is another popular option because it’s relatively thin, lightweight, waterproof, and strong.
 A company called Lonseal makes a variety of high-density vinyl flooring, and you can browse options on their website.

-In my second van, I have Lonseal’s diamond plate style vinyl floor in the garage because it’s one of the most durable floor types and is highly scratch-resistant, so I can store my bikes and gear without worry.
-But, it looks industrial so it isn’t what I wanted in our living space.
-I went with another kind of high-density vinyl in the front living space.
-It’s a lighter colored vinyl weave with a hint of black, so it ties in with some of the other black features inside my van.
-While it looks great from a distance, the texture of the weave makes it very difficult to clean.
-In hindsight, I would choose something with a smoother texture upfront to make sweeping and wiping up messes easier.
+In my second van, I went with a high-density vinyl in the front living space.
+It’s a lighter-colored vinyl weave with a hint of black, so it tied in with some of the other black features inside the van.
+While it looks great from a distance, the texture of the weave made it very difficult to clean.
+In hindsight, I would have chosen something with a smoother texture upfront to make sweeping and wiping up messes easier.